Deals4 min read

 EVs

-Tesla cut the Model 3 lease from $399/mo to $299/mo in April with $3,994 due at signing (10K miles/year, 36 months).
-That's a 20% drop and the rate is holding through Memorial Day.
-The Long Range RWD also kept the one-year-free-Supercharging bonus from the April lease promo.
+Tesla cut the Model 3 lease from $399 to $299/mo in April with $3,994 due (10K/yr, 36 months) — a 20% drop holding through Memorial Day, and the Long Range RWD kept the one-year free-Supercharging bonus.

-The Honda Prologue is at $344/mo with $2,000 due (36 months), making it cheaper than the Hyundai IONIQ 9 by $25/mo and a real two-row EV alternative for buyers who don't need the third row.
+The Honda Prologue is at $344/mo with $2,000 due (36 months), $25/mo under the IONIQ 9 and a real two-row EV option if you don't need the third row.

 Full-size trucks

-Stellantis days-supply is high (158+ days at Chrysler / Dodge / Ram), which means real cash.
-The Ram 1500 Big Horn carries $5,000 cash + 0% APR for 36 months through Memorial Day.
-The Limited and TRX trims have less stacked but still carry $3,500 cash + 2.9% APR for 60 months.
+Stellantis days-supply is high (158+ days at Chrysler/Dodge/Ram), which means real cash.
+The Ram 1500 Big Horn carries $5,000 cash + 0% APR for 36 months through Memorial Day; the Limited and TRX have less stacked but still $3,500 cash + 2.9% APR for 60 months.

 The Chevy Silverado 1500 LT is at $4,500 cash + 1.9% APR for 60 months.
-The F-150 XLT has $2,500 cash + 3.49% APR for 60 months, less aggressive than the Ram or Silverado because Ford's days-supply is healthier.
+The F-150 XLT has $2,500 cash + 3.49% APR for 60 months — less aggressive than Ram or Silverado because Ford's days-supply is healthier.

 Three-row SUVs

-The Volkswagen Atlas SE Tech is the standout mainstream three-row at $3,500 cash + 0% APR for 48 months, with a $429/mo lease available.
+The VW Atlas SE Tech is the standout mainstream three-row at $3,500 cash + 0% APR for 48 months, with a $429/mo lease available.
 VW dealers are sitting on 143 days of supply industry-wide, so the discounts are real.

-The Kia Telluride and Hyundai Palisade are the segment co-leaders, but the Palisade is still under the sales-stop for power-folding seat models (see our news coverage).
-Telluride EX gets $2,500 cash + 3.9% APR for 60 months and is essentially the easier yes right now.
+The Telluride and Palisade are the segment co-leaders, but the Palisade is still under the sales-stop for power-folding-seat builds (see my recall coverage).
+The Telluride EX gets $2,500 cash + 3.9% APR for 60 months and is the easier yes right now.
+The Grand Highlander and Pilot have lighter stacking because both brands are inventory-tight — expect manufacturer cash in the $500– class="relative z-10",500 range.

 Luxury

-Genesis G70 leads the luxury sedan field at $429/mo with $3,499 due at signing on a 36-month/10K lease.
-The G80 is at $599/mo with $4,999 due.
-Both stack well with Hyundai Motor Finance's MSD program (max 7 MSDs).
+Genesis G70 leads the luxury sedan field at $429/mo with $3,499 due on a 36-month/10K lease; the G80 is at $599/mo with $4,999 due, and both stack well with Hyundai Motor Finance's MSD program (max 7 MSDs).

-Lexus RX 350 is leasing at $599/mo with $3,995 due thanks to a 64% residual at 36 months.
-Lexus also dropped the money factor in April from 0.00250 to 0.00185, which helped the monthly without manufacturer cash needing to climb.
+Lexus RX 350 leases at $599/mo with $3,995 due thanks to a 64% residual, and Lexus dropped the money factor in April from 0.00250 to 0.00185 — which helped the monthly without manufacturer cash needing to climb.

-What we'd avoid this weekend
+What I'd avoid this weekend

 The Memorial Day playbook in three steps

 For the full email-only negotiation script, see Negotiating With Car Dealers in 2026.
-For the current EV lease landscape that this weekend builds on, see Best EV Lease Deals, May 2026.
+For the EV lease landscape this weekend builds on, see Best EV Lease Deals, May 2026.
+Deals expire end of day Monday, May 26; most automakers refresh June 1.

 Deal details change frequently.
 Always confirm terms with the dealer before purchase.